Victorian jewellery: Hair jewellery

 Other than their use as a romantic keepsake and their use at funerals, hair jewellery represented a material object and popular fashion accessory.
-Hair jewellery was not worn and accessible for all, its use was limited to middle class and upper class women.
-Hair jewellery was seen as a use of tangible objects that could signify a woman’s femininity and status within society.
+Hair jewellery was not worn and accessible for all, its use was limited to middle and upper class women.
+Hair jewellery was seen as a use of tangible objects that could signify a woman's femininity and status within society.
 The creation of hair jewellery by a woman expressed her femininity and became a common craft.
-A woman’s ability to produce handicrafts such as hair jewellery demonstrated she was an ideal homemaker.
+A woman's ability to produce handicrafts such as hair jewellery demonstrated she was an ideal homemaker.
 Women that successfully produced hair jewellery demonstrated their domestic skills and womanhood within society.
 The craft of creating jewellery using woven hair was a skill that was transferred between a mother and her daughter.
 The large demand for making hair jewellery called for a woman's desire to be industrious from the comfort of her own home.
-Hair jewellery was often produced within the home environment using tools such as a curling-iron, tweezers, gum, a porcelain pallet and a knife.
+Hair jewellery was often produced within the home environment using tools such as a curling iron, tweezers, gum, a porcelain pallet and a knife.
 An increase in women individually creating their own hair jewellery stemmed from a lack of trust for jewellers.
 The act of sending hair fragments of a beloved person to a jeweller was considered a dangerous act given that there was no assurance that the hair incorporated in the jewellery belonged to their beloved.
 Due to this, women began the craft of creating their own hair jewellery.

 Apart from its main use as mourning jewellery, hair jewellery also had a secondary use.
 This use accounts for the exchanging of sentimental jewellery by using hair from living persons to represent friendship.

+Hair jewellery associated with Queen Victoria is very collectible - recent pieces going for tens of thousands of pounds at auction.